mccartheney/file-manager-in-django/README.md

 ### User Registration and Authentication

-The Mc Files project includes robust user registration and authentication features to ensure secure access and management of user accounts.
+The Mc Files project includes a robust user registration and authentication features to ensure secure access and management of user accounts.
 The key functionalities are:

 1. **User Registration**:
    - New users can create an account by providing necessary details such as username, email, and password.